Fellowships and Assistantships

 (French or German students)

-Funding is available for students who are enrolled in French or German Ph.D. programs who would like to conduct dissertation research at NYBG.
+Funding is available for one of two situations: (1) Students who apply and matriculate through a partner university program, or (2) students who are enrolled in a French or German Ph.D. program and would like to conduct dissertation research at NYBG.
 Preference will be given to students whose interests combine field- and laboratory-based research and who will actively use the collections and laboratory facilities at NYBG.
 Limited funds are also available to cover fieldwork and laboratory expenses related to the dissertation project.
-Applications are reviewed on a rolling basis beginning January 2025.
+Applications are reviewed on a rolling basis beginning January 2026, with relevant deadlines for affiliated-program admissions.

 Research Assistantship: Sporangia (1)